Swapnil-ingle/Swapnil-ingle.github.io/first_trip_abroad.md

 Also, I went to Lucerne to visit Mount Pilatus.
 I did the "Golden round trip".
 Where you reach Lucerne, then hop on a boat to Alpnachstad, then ride the cogwheel train to the peak of the mountain, then by cable car down to Frakmuntegg, followed by a Gondola down to Kriens, and finally catch a bus back to Lucerne.

 Everyone would agree, it's nice to meet someone familiar.
 It's even great when you meet someone familiar when you're abroad.
 I met some friendly Indian ladies on the Lucerne trip.
 They came from Dubai and were on a vacation.
-It's weird we didn't spoke even a word in Hindi.
+It's weird we didn't speak even a word in Hindi.

 In my collection, I had only a single picture of me which is not a selfie (_untill the very last day_).
 Thanks to these lovely people.